Anna Rosenberg: World War II

-Assistant Secretary of Defense
+Truman administration

 In late 1950, President Truman nominated Rosenberg to be Assistant Secretary of Defense for Manpower and Personnel.
 Senator Joseph McCarthy and his staff launched an all-out campaign to oppose her nomination due to alleged connections to the Communist Party, but she was recommended by the Senate Armed Services Committee.

+Rosenberg's nomination was mired by accusations of Communist activities levied by anti-Communist firebrand Benjamin Freedman.
+After Rosenberg was nominated on November 9, Freedman mailed 25,000 copies of the antisemitic newspaper Common Sense, edited by Conde McGinley, to all the names in the Congressional directory.
+Freedman also provided purported claims from communists J. B. Matthews and Ralph De Sola that Rosenberg had been a member of a John Reed Club and was a Communist sympathizer, even charging that she had instructed de Sola's wife to plant Communist agents in New York City schools.
+On December 5, the Senate Armed Services Committee reopened its hearings into Rosenberg's appointment.

+Between December 8 and 13, the Senate heard testimony from 10 witnesses, including Freedman.
+De Sola denied Freedman's claims about Rosenberg, and other charges were dismissed as unreliable hearsay or mistaken identities.
+Upon questioning, Freedman criticized "control of Zionists" over the media in New York.
+Members of the media criticized the Senate for conducting hearings into the charges from figures like Freedman.

-In spite of opposition, on November 15, 1950 she was named Assistant Secretary of Defense, a post she held until January 1953.
+In spite of opposition, on November 15, 1950, she was named Assistant Secretary of Defense, a post she held until January 1953.

 When Rosenberg was sworn in as Assistant Secretary of Defense, she was the highest-ranking woman in the Department of Defense.
 She was to coordinate the Department's staffing, which was divided among many agencies.
 Also while in the position, Rosenberg worked to implement the National Security Act, promoted racial integration of the services, and supported legislation that safeguarded the rights of minorities in the military.

+State and local government

 In 1955, New York City Mayor Robert F. Wagner Jr. selected her to serve on the New York City Board of Hospitals.
 Rosenberg also served on Governor of New York W. Averell Harriman's Business Advisory Council and co-chaired the National Hearth Committee.
 In 1959, she chaired a three-member panel to mediate between the New York City Transit Authority and two unions.

 In the early 1960s, she served on the New York City Board of Education among other bodies.